Privacy Policy

 8. Cookies

-We may collect personal information about you when you use and access our Website.
-While we do not use browsing information to identify you personally, we may record certain information about use of the Website, such as the pages or screens visited, the time and date of the visit and the internal protocol or IP address assigned to the computer or device.
+We may collect personal information about you when you use and access our Website and Platform.
+While we do not use browsing information to identify you personally, we may record certain information about use of the Website and Platform, such as the pages or screens visited, the time and date of the visit and the internal protocol or IP address assigned to the computer or device.

-Our Website also uses cookies or similar tracking technologies to help us track Website use and remember user preferences.
+Our Website and Platform also uses cookies or similar tracking technologies to help us (and/or our services providers) to track Website and Platform use and remember user preferences, to facilitate site navigation, to personalise your experience while visiting our Website or Platform and for backend analytics .
 Cookies are small files that store information on your computer, mobile phone or other device.
 A cookie enables the entity that put the cookie on your device to recognise you when you use different websites, devices and/or browsing sessions.

 We may also use cookies to collect data that may include personal information, for example, where a cookie is linked to your user account.
 Where we collect personal information via cookies, the personal information will be handled in accordance with this Privacy Policy.

 You can disable cookies through your internet browser.
-However, our Website may not work as intended if you do so.
+However, our Website and Platform may not work as intended if you do so.

 9. Accessing and correcting your personal information